leaderlessness-research-club/leaderlessness.club/content/posts/booklist-summary.md

 breaking into underprivileged communities and working with them to improve their situations is concerned.
 That is, I'm performing my own "revolutionary action" by pushing the _reality_ of leaderless systems.

+Some of these books may be political, however, all of them offer insight for LRC's goal of creating a proposal for a leaderless decision-making process that will be turned into an app.
+I see a lot of these books as an extention or forethought for organizational research, these topics are essential in implementing a system of humans, to name a few: rhetoric (The Politics fo Fear), framework of unstructured oppression (The Tyranny of Structurelessness), anthropology (David Graeber), ideology (Capitalist Realism), pedagogy (The Ignorant Schoolmaster), ethnography (Writing Culture), linguistics (Language and Symbolic Power).

+Some of these books were perhaps prohibatively academic, and I was lucky to have time to do the background-research to fully understand those; this is something touched upon by both The Ignorant Schoolmaster and Language and Symbolic Power.
+It can also be said that often academics are disconnected to the realities which they describe, even if they had an impoverished past (this has been referred to as "house training").
+I believe this is why ethnography (Writing Culture) is so important to include.
+Graeber's anthropology also speaks to this (ethnography is a subfield of anthropology).
+Truly, does this not all describe an inherent issue with the hierarchical mindset, is it not "statist realism?"

+The scope of scale for this organizational research is hopefully significant enough to at least inch us forward for the organizational structures of small groups, all the way up to an alternative to the state.
+This statist realism is reflected in questions like "So the mob dictates the actions of others?
+Isn't that tyranny of the majority?" or "But won't abuses of power always happen because power exists and people are animals?"
+Here I believe Zimbardo paints an entertaining picture about "bad apples" vs. "bad barrels."
+It is in fact the exploitability of these power dynamics which not only enables such abuses of power, but encourages encourages the growth of bad behavior.

+Surely we can all admit that there are some things which leadership roles don't even make sense and are unwise.
+Experimentation with these models subverts statism by finally registering it with the big Other, that is to say, to finally infuse the feasibility of leaderlessness and highlight the terribleness of statism through juxtaposition, to make this paradigm through accumulative action.

+The biggest issue we face is creating an explicit alternative to capitalist statism.
+Anarchism has taken the place of Marxism in modern academic culture.
+Anarchism is a prohibited speech except where used in coded language through topics like mutual aid, direct democracy, etc. However, through quotidian application the alternative becomes realized, the paradigm is set, it is registerd with the big Other.

+Tying this booklist together is the notion that hierarchal ideologies (statism and capitalism, for example) infect our imagination (Capitalist Realism).
+These ideologies sculpt our pedagogy (The Ignorant Schoolmaster), our anthropology (Fragments of an Anarchist Anthropology), our history (Hellenistic History and Culture, Writing Culture), and even gender (Gender Trouble) in their image.
+The consequences of this are not all as easy to spot as starvation, exploitation, poverty, and imperialism, and one of the most insidious parts of these hierarchies is that they convince us that nothing else is possible.
+How we act and live in this collective fiction is often in direct contradiction with our internalized individual beliefs or knowledge.

+I think even more fundamental to these experiences was anarchist schooling and constantly experiencing the horror of the loss of my autonomy.

+Authoritarian narrative (trap exclusionary feminism lol), removal of autonomy, this is Gender Trouble.

+talk about gender realism in article

+talk about how graber basically better defines what capitalist realism does--amy mentioned something about linguisitic  and academic elitism. that some language is exclusive af "academese."

 ## Capitalist Realism